kevin-tofu/fluxfem/_sources/assembly_weakform.rst.txt

 Surface traction: ``v | t``
 ---------------------------

-For surface linear forms, the DSL supports a convenient operator:
+For surface linear forms, the expression API supports a convenient operator:

 - ``v | t`` (with ``t`` a vector) is interpreted as a **surface dot** between the test field and traction.